-Business activity and the employment base show a positive trend with the number of jobs increasing from 130,300 in 2004 to 134,700 in 2006.
+Business activity and the employment base show a positive trend with the number of jobs increasing from 134,700 in 2006 to 137,100 in 2007 for the Gainesville MSA.
 The County's unemployment rate is consistently below that of both the State and the Nation.
 For the past ten years unemployment rates have been very stable in the County.